NLeSC/Massive-PotreeConverter/README.md

 ### Optional steps

-7- Index and sort the raw data (we consider raw data the data before the first tiling).
+7- Index and sort the raw data (we consider raw data the data before the 2D tiling).
 Use `sort_index_tiles.py'.

 8- Fill a DB with the extents of the files in the raw data